argoproj/argo-cd/docs/user-guide/commands/argocd_repocreds_add.md

   # Add credentials with SSH private key authentication to use for all repositories under ssh://git@git.example.com/repos
   argocd repocreds add ssh://git@git.example.com/repos/ --ssh-private-key-path ~/.ssh/id_rsa

+  # Add credentials with GitHub App authentication to use for all repositories under https://github.com/repos
+  argocd repocreds add https://github.com/repos/ --github-app-id 1 --github-app-installation-id 2 --github-app-private-key-path test.private-key.pem

+  # Add credentials with GitHub App authentication to use for all repositories under https://ghe.example.com/repos
+  argocd repocreds add https://ghe.example.com/repos/ --github-app-id 1 --github-app-installation-id 2 --github-app-private-key-path test.private-key.pem --github-app-enterprise-base-url https://ghe.example.com/api/v3

 ```

 ### Options

 ```
+      --github-app-enterprise-base-url string   base url to use when using GitHub Enterprise (e.g. https://ghe.example.com/api/v3
-  -h, --help                              help for add
+      --github-app-id int                       id of the GitHub Application --github-app-installation-id int          installation id of the GitHub Application --github-app-private-key-path string      private key of the GitHub Application -h, --help                                    help for add
       --password string                         password to the repository
       --ssh-private-key-path string             path to the private ssh key (e.g. ~/.ssh/id_rsa) --tls-client-cert-key-path string         path to the TLS client cert's key path (must be PEM format) --tls-client-cert-path string             path to the TLS client cert (must be PEM format) --upsert                                  Override an existing repository with the same name even if the spec differs --username string                         username to the repository
 ```

 ### Options inherited from parent commands